BUZZ-Blimps/CatchingBlimp/README.md

 **TestBench**: The software test suite that will test and validate the blimp system for competition readiness

+**configuration**: useful scripts to setup orangePis, dev laptops, vision, basestation, and more

+**documentation**: all documentation and processes for the CatchingBlimp architecture

+**deprecated**: old code that is kept got the sake of quick and easy access

 # Project Planning Guide